sergio-gastulo/accounting/readme.md

 - Refactor plot.
 We are should not be using `read_csv`.
 - Rename modules: We migrated from CSV to SQLITE, we must re-name modules and stuff: `$CSV`, `$CSVRow` seems pretty useless now.
 - Categories should be sorted when printed.
+- Reading from CSV should be supported.
 - One could improve how to track payings in installments (some unique UUID?)
+- Add support for pivoting Currency when writing to list.

 ## Requirements:
 This project was built with `powershell` and `python`.